 Digital Photography is a semester course that focuses on understanding the basic operations and functions of a digital single lens reflex camera and the manipulation of its settings to achieve a specific result.
 Students will learn about photographic elements of art and principles of design, composition, camera angles, and lighting.
 They will have access to different SLR cameras to explore.
 Students will write and speak about aesthetic, technical and expressive qualities in a photograph, learning to critique their own and others work.
 Students learn image techniques and digital manipulation using Adobe Photoshop and Lightroom, teaching them how to archive, organize and optimize their photographs for print or web purposes.
 Students will learn how to manage and creatively alter digital images as well as critically analyze the use of visual media as a means of communication.
-They will be provided a greater level of autonomy, expected to pursue their own interests and develop an individual voice.
+They will be provided a greater level of autonomy, expected to pursue their own interests and develop an individual voice through the creation of a portfolio that displays their photographs.